openzfs/zfs/contrib/dracut/README.dracut.markdown

 can access storage devices concurrently.  _Please understand the implications of force-importing a pool before enabling this option!_

+* `zfs_elevator=0`: If set to 1, the initramfs will attempt to change the IO scheduler (also referred to as the elevator) of the root pool's vdevs' disks to "none" for mq systems, or "noop" for iosched systems.
+ZFS already does this for whole_disk vdevs (for all pools), so this is only important for partitions.

 * `spl_hostid`: By default, the hostid used by the SPL module is read from /etc/hostid inside the initramfs.
 This file is placed there from the host system when the initramfs is built which effectively ties the ramdisk to the